NoahCHuber/CSCISeniorProject/docs/test-plan.md

 ### Features Not to Be Tested

 - Future API integrations beyond the current scope (e.g., signed certificates, system update prompting, alternative APIs for vulnerability scanning.
-- Cross-platform compatibility (TOOL IS WINDOWS-ONLY).
+- Cross-platform compatibility: macOS/Linux will not be tested.
 - Non-administrator runtime (Requires elevated permissions).
-- Debloat Features (Not a debloat tool).
+- Debloat Features: The tool is not a Windows debloater and will not be tested as such.
-- External application removal, installation, or repair.
+- External application removal, installation, or repair is not within scope.
+- Legacy Windows versions are not supported and out of scope.
+- Performance benchmarking is only relevant to scripts that require completion within a reasonable time frame.

 UNIT TEST
 ---------